carbon-language/carbon-lang/lld/docs/missingkeymethod.rst

 Key method is defined, but the linker doesn't see it
 ----------------------------------------------------

-It's also possible that you have defined the key method somewhere, but the object file containing the definition of that method isn't being linked into your application.
+It's also possible that you have defined the key function somewhere, but the object file containing the definition of that method isn't being linked into your application.

-The solution in this case is to check your dependencies to make sure that the object file or the library file containing the key method is given to the linker.
+The solution in this case is to check your dependencies to make sure that the object file or the library file containing the key function is given to the linker.